Victoria government logo

 Special protection mechanisms under the Aboriginal Heritage Act 2006.

 Some Aboriginal cultural heritage places are of particular significance to Aboriginal people and the broader Victorian community, and require special protection.
-The Minister for Aboriginal Affairs is able to declare such places ‘protected areas’, to be protected and preserved for future generations.
+The Minister for Treaty and First Peoples is able to declare such places ‘protected areas’, to be protected and preserved for future generations.

-The Aboriginal Heritage Act 2006allows the Minister for Aboriginal Affairs to make declarations, which preserve important Aboriginal cultural heritage places as ‘protected areas’.
+The Aboriginal Heritage Act 2006 allows the Minister for Treaty and First Peoples to make declarations, which preserve important Aboriginal cultural heritage places as ‘protected areas’.

 There are two types of declarations — Interim and Ongoing Protection Declarations.